-They will be required to present letters of probate, and where the deceased had not left a will letters of administration.
-According to Mr Osbert DeSuza, who is the SWRF Chairman, it is not the intention of the fund’s committee or the government to put claimants to pay any expenses, stating that those documents will be obtained at no expense.
+They will be required to present letters of probate, and where the deceased had not left will letters of administration.
+According to Mr. Osbert DeSuza, who is the SWRF Chairman, it is not the intention of the fund’s committee or the government to put claimants to pay any expenses, stating that those documents will be obtained at no expense.
+For those who require probate services outside of this area, they may wish to turn to Probate QLD resources, or ones similar, to get the assistance needed for specific concerns.

 “We have close to 500 applications that are on behalf of deceased persons,” said Mr DeSuza.
 “We are dealing with government money and are running a proper government operation.
 If you are claiming on behalf of a deceased person and we have had several experiences at the SWRF Secretariat, you have to provide the evidence that you are entitled to the monies.”